Top places to visit in China

 Image by Sean Shih available under a Creative Commons license

-The birthplace of Confucius at Qufu, China's foremost sage, remains a revered place.
+The birthplace of Confucius, China's foremost sage, at Qufu remains a revered place.
 With a complex of temples rivaling the Forbidden City in scale and grandeur, Qufu in Shandong province is well worth a visit.
-Kǒng fū zǐ , ‘Master Kong’, lived here 2,500 years ago, and his Kong family descendents still live here.
+Kǒng fū zǐ , ‘Master Kong’, lived here 2,500 years ago, and his Kong family descendents still dwell nearby.
 There is a quiet and tranquil wooded area that contains Confucius’ grave and many shrines.
-Although greatly damaged in 1513CE, the buildings were re-created in the Ming style, there are still some historical monuments dating back to Confucius.
+Although greatly damaged in 1513CE, the buildings were re-created in the Ming style, there are still some historical monuments dating back to the time of Confucius.
 The town attracts many pilgrims not only from China but also from Japan and Korea.

 Read more…